Why are there no Mountain Gorillas in captivity? -Uganda Safari News

 The other reason could be stress therefore succumbing to disease more rapidly.
 For instance, kaboko the male gorilla that survived in Congo died after the outbreak of fights in the country just less than a mile from its residence.

 However, the population of mountain gorillas is just starting to recover and therefore trying to take them to captivity could seriously harm the population.
 It could be better to conserve the mountain gorillas within their natural habitat and we continue living without any of them in the zoos since we can still see them in the wild.

 How therefore can I see Mountain Gorillas?

-To see the elusive gentle giants therefore one has to plan a Uganda gorilla trekking safari, Gorilla safari Rwanda or Congo gorilla trekking safari.
+To see the elusive gentle giants therefore one has to plan a Uganda gorilla trekking tour, Gorilla trekking safari Rwanda or Congo gorilla trekking safari.
 Each country has rules guiding the activity with a minimum age being 15 years of age.
 Mountain gorilla trekking involves hiking since the gorillas survive at an altitude of about 1,190-4,507.

 How safe is it to trek Mountain Gorillas?

 Gorillas are not aggressive or readily set to cause harm to people.
 Generally, gorillas are very shy and reserved towards people however, if threatened or when a person behaves the wrong way they will attack.
 By behaving the wrong way, it means you didn’t follow the rules and therefore made noise, looked direct into its eyes, beat your chest or did expose them to flash photography, this will get them cautious.
 Before gorilla families are opened up for gorilla trekking they go through habituation therefore are carefully exposed to humans in the wild.
 They will still have caution near humans, but they have learned that humans are not a threat, and they act accordingly.